crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Added a ``ALTER CLUSTER SWAP TABLE`` statement that can be used to switch the name of two tables.

 - Functions like ``current_schema`` and ``current_user`` which depend on the active session can now be used as generated columns.